Number of sex offences recorded by police hits new high

 A total of 6.1 million offences were recorded by police in England and Wales in 2021, including fraud and computer misuse.

-This was up 8% from 5.6 million in 2020 but roughly the same number as recorded in the 12 months to March 2020, before the coronavirus outbreak.
+This was up 8 per cent from 5.6 million in 2020 but roughly the same number as recorded in the 12 months to March 2020, before the coronavirus outbreak.

-Separate figures published by the ONS, based on its regular crime survey of England and Wales, suggest that adults experienced 12.8 million offences in 2021, up 18% compared with 2019.
+Separate figures published by the ONS, based on its regular crime survey of England and Wales, suggest that adults experienced 12.8 million offences in 2021, up 18 per cent compared with 2019.

-This was “driven by a 54% increase in fraud and computer misuse offences”, which offset falls in other types of crimes such as a 15% drop in theft, the ONS said.
+This was “driven by a 54 per cent increase in fraud and computer misuse offences”, which offset falls in other types of crimes such as a 15 per cent drop in theft, the ONS said.

 Diana Fawcett, chief executive of the charity Victim Support, said: “We are seriously concerned that sexual offences have reached a record high for the second year in a row.